Allodi-Lab/KHynes_3Dpipeline/README.md

 * `crop_WT_C01.py`

-Additional scripts such as `check_alignment.py` and `check_volume.py` can be used to check the image data before continuing with analysis.
+Additional scripts such as `check_alignment.py` and `check_volume.py` can be used to check the image data before continuing with the analysis.

 ---